eosasia/eos-desktop/README.md

 # EOS Desktop
-EOS Desktop is a Javascript based Desktop GUI designed to allow users to enter a fully integrated EOS Network environment.
+Every operating system needs a GUI!
+EOS Desktop is a Angular/Electron based Desktop GUI designed to allow users to enter a fully integrated EOS Network environment.
+All the best EOS and crypto-currency websites in only place.
 Users can easily access EOS Network based Dapps from the EOS Desktop.
 Additionally, in the future, EOS Desktop will be have its own native applications.
 EOS Desktop currently has a basic web-browser and ability to host any web Dapp.